 ME-1133.
-Women's Concert Choir & Bell Ensemble-1 semester hour
+Women's Concert Choir-1 semester hour

 Open to female students on the basis of audition.
-The Bell Ensemble is by further audition of WCC members.
 Enrollment in MU-1135 Oratorio Chorus is required of non-Music majors each fall semester of enrollment in this music group.

 ME-1134.
 Symphonic Band-1 semester hour